-Through the AARP® Small Business Insurance Program from The Hartford, a Business Owner’s Policy (BOP) combines business property and business liability insurance into an appropriate policy.
-A BOP insures your business from damages resulting from things like fire, theft or another covered disaster and from damages involving bodily injury, property damage, personal and advertising injury that may arise during the course of running your business.
+Through the Trumbull, the Cortland Small Business Insurance Program from The Trumbull, a Business Owner’s Policy (BOP) combines business property and business liability insurance into an appropriate policy.
+A BOP insures your business from damages resulting from things like fire, theft, or another covered disaster and from damages involving bodily injury, property damage, personal and advertising injury that may arise while running your business.

-Businesses can modify a Business Owner’s Policy (BOP) to aid in meeting their needs in a unique way by including optional coverage like breach of data, business revenue for off-premises uses and other specific coverages to their BOP.
+Businesses can modify a Business Owner’s Policy (BOP) to aid in uniquely meeting their needs by including optional coverage like a breach of data, business revenue for off-premises uses, and other specific coverages to their BOP.

 Who can benefit from a Business Owner’s Policy?